310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 {% bubble Keito %}
 Yes, but I could just be paranoid.
 We’ve got a shadowy side to us… So maybe I’m being unnecessarily distrustful and anxious over this.

 However.
-If this “*Ansters*” really is about criticizing our revolution of the past…
+If this “Ansters” really is about criticizing our revolution of the past…

 There’s no harm in creating things, but we can’t allow them to keep publishing a work like this.